 Being an entrepreneur, Suzanne could see the potential in John's spoon bender.
 They talked about selling a few online to see what would happen.
 Much to the amazement and delight of both John and Suzanne, the bender was a HUGE hit!
 They have sold all over the US and many other countries.

 The bender business outgrew her home office/studio and in April 2014 she moved the business.
 The internet sales and retail jewelry sales were relocated to 14 Michael Rd. in West Seneca, NY.
 In September 2017 the retail store closed so that all of the focus and energy could be put where it was needed the most, internet sales and education for silverware jewelry artists worldwide.

 Suzanne is 52 and lives in Buffalo, NY with her husband Rick and their 2 cats, Zildjian and Bella.
 She is the mother of 2 grown children.

 Rick is the Vice President of Flatwearable Artisan Jewelry Inc.

 He worked in the bowling industry for over 30 years.
 He did everything from mechanic to manger and owner.
 He left that field to work full time at Flatwearable.
 He's also an accomplished drummer and has played with numerous bands in the Buffalo area.

 Rick is the head of the shipping and receiving department at Flatwearable.
-He also creates the silverware windchimes, Rock & Roll album clocks and classic car photos they sell in the store.

 John is the inventor of the original Flatwearable Spoon Bracelet & Ring Bender.